-The winning text will be awarded a cash prize of €1,000, published as a book, and included in the program of the Festival of Readings of Theatre Texts – Tonight We Shout, in 2026, in a public reading that will also mark the launch of the book.
+The winning text will be awarded a monetary prize of €1,000, will be published as a book, and will be included in the program of the Festim de Leituras de Textos de Teatro – Esta noite grita-se, in 2026, in a public reading that will also mark the launch of the book and will take place at the São Luíz Teatro Municipal, in Lisbon, on November 28 and 29.

 The previous edition was marked by the awarding of the Prize to Sabrina Marthendal for her work Pedral, with the award ceremony, book launch and public reading held at the Calouste Gulbenkian Foundation in December 2025.